argoproj/applicationset/docs/Generators.md

 # (...)
 ```

+The cluster selector also supports set-based requirements, as used by [several core Kubernetes resources](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements).

 ### Deploying to the local cluster

 In Argo CD, the 'local cluster' is the cluster upon which Argo CD (and the ApplicationSet controller) is installed.
 This is to distinguish it from 'remote clusters', which are those that are added to Argo CD [declaratively](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#clusters) or via the [Argo CD CLI](https://argoproj.github.io/argo-cd/getting_started/#5-register-a-cluster-to-deploy-apps-to-optional).